List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 The main antagonist of Golden Wind and dominant personality of Vinegar Doppio (ヴィネガー・ドッピオ, Vinegā Doppio), speculated to have come about as great enough cause of dissociative identity disorder to exist as two souls occupying the same body that shape shifts depending on the dominant persona.
 The youthful Doppio, unaware he is an alter ego, serves as Diavolo's middle man to his subordinates.
 Diavolo is the father of Trish Una and the boss of Passione.
 He is obsessed with erasing any trace of his past to preserve his anonymity, having Bucciarati's team escort Trish to his location so that he can murder her; he believes their link as genetic relatives could be used to track him, putting his anonymity in jeopardy.
 Doppio is killed while in Bucciarati's body during the effect of Chariot Requiem prior, Diavolo being in Guido's body with Trish's soul before returning to his body.
 Diavolo is ultimately defeat by Giorno, placed in an infinite loop of being killed thanks to the power of Gold Experience Requiem.

 His Stand is King Crimson (キング・クリムゾン, Kingu Kurimuzon), (Note: "Emperor Crimson" in official English releases.) which has the ability to erase the time in which an action will take place, altering what happened in between two intangible points, the effect of which is a sudden time-skip covering up to ten seconds.
 Time flows normally for Diavolo in skipped time and he alone may move around objects in erased time (visually represented as Diavolo and the object superimposed on each other, in a fashion akin to Nude Descending a Staircase, No. 2).
 For example, this stops Risotto Nero from killing Diavolo when he takes control of Aerosmith in a last ditch-effort to take Diavolo with him, since he uses the time skip to move out of the way of the hail of bullets.
 King Crimson has a secondary ability called Epitaph (エピタフ, Epitafu) (Note: "Eulogy" in official English releases.) that exists as a second face on King Crimson's forehead and can be used to predict 10 seconds into the future.
 This method allows him to see within the erased time; any object or individual other than Diavolo must behave according to the prediction.
 If Epitaph shows him an undesirable outcome, time skip is used to move to a more desired position to counterattack as soon as the time skip ends.
 If Epitaph shows him an outcome that works in his favor, time skip will allow fate to play out said actions while Diavolo stays hidden.
 While Doppio does not possess a Stand himself, Diavolo allows him to wield King Crimson's arms and Epitaph.

+In Japanese, he is voiced by Katsuyuki Konishi in the anime and subsequent appearances, Toshiyuki Morikawa in Eyes of Heaven and All Star Battle, and Mitsuru Miyamoto in the 2002 game.
+In English, he is voiced by Kellen Goff.